 Do any of these resonate?

-- Your newborn’s crying or older child’s resistance either floods you with uncontrolled anger or a need to escape from them – or you just shut down entirely.
+- Your newborn’s crying or older child’s resistance floods you with uncontrolled anger, a need to escape or shuts you down entirely.

 - You’re an overachiever suddenly out of your element as a parent – you end up snapping at your kids, then feeling bad later.

 - You’re not a parent yet, but you’re worried about ‘screwing up’ your future children.

 Parenting is hard.
 You could use some support.

 Get curious about what you bring to the parent-child relationship.